 If you’ve never done this before: Your domain name is what people type into the URL bar in their browsers.
 A web hosting account is the web space where your portfolio website files “live”.

 Registering a domain name and signing up for web hosting is the only absolutely necessary investment you need to make money online as a freelance Web Developer.

 And when you’re just starting out, I know you don’t want to spend more than you need to.
 That’s why I’ve teamed up with Bluehost to give you access to an exclusive web hosting deal starting at just $2.95 per month – including a free domain name.

-And yes, I’m not shy about my cooperation with Bluehost, since they’re the most reliable web hosting provider I’ve worked with so far and they just make things so easy for me as a customer.
+And yes, I’m not shy about my cooperation with Bluehost.
+They’re the most helpful web hosting provider I’ve worked with so far and they just make things so easy for me as a customer.

 Step #6: Set up an online portfolio website

 When you’re all set with your domain name and web hosting, it’s time to set up a basic freelancer portfolio website.

 Of course, if you’ve never created a website from scratch, this might feel a bit intimidating and scary.
 But don’t worry, you have two options here.

 - The second option is to use a Content Management System (CMS) like WordPress.
 WordPress allows you to build a professional-looking portfolio in just a few hours.